What are Qualifying Sessions?

 This event is allocated through a ballot system and details will be sent after the Introductory Evenings have been completed.

-Qualifying Sessions Programme January to March 2024 (Hilary term)
+Qualifying Sessions Programme January to March 2025 (Hilary term) - NB Programme Subject to Change

 Themes: Equality, Diversity & Inclusivity